Building Strong Relationships

 • Take responsibility for your role in any conflict.

-Scripts for Conversations with Staff in Conflict Situations
+Scripts for Conflict Situations

 Scenario 1: Addressing a Colleague Directly

-• "Hi [colleague's name], I wanted to talk about [specific situation].
+"Hi [colleague's name], I wanted to talk about [specific situation].
 I felt [your feelings] when [specific behaviour].
 Could we find a way to [desired outcome]?"

-• "I understand that you might have a different perspective.
+"I understand that you might have a different perspective.
 Could you help me understand your thoughts on this?"

-• "I'm committed to finding a solution that works for both of us.
+"I'm committed to finding a solution that works for both of us.
 How can we move forward on this?"

-Scenario 2: Seeking Support from Your Nominated Supervisor or Education Manager
+Scenario 2: Seeking Support from a Manager

-• "Hi [name], I'm experiencing some challenges with [colleague's name] regarding [specific situation].
+"Hi [name], I'm experiencing some challenges with [colleague's name] regarding [specific situation].
 I've tried [your efforts to resolve it], but I'm not seeing any progress.
 Could you offer some guidance or support?"

-• "I'm open to exploring different approaches to resolve this.
+"I'm open to exploring different approaches to resolve this.
 Would you be available to mediate a conversation between [colleague's name] and me?"

-Remember
+Always Remember

-Focus on Solutions
+Active Listening Respectful Communication Focus on Solutions Confidentiality

 Read the Early Childhood Australia Code of Ethics here.